 Check out the sample screen shots.

 • Houses Collection.
 This plug-in adds 4 houses to Cyrodiil and also one to the Shivering Isles.
 Each house has instant teleportation functionality, to take you to far away places, plus a return item as well, to get you back home with a snap of your fingers.
+(Which you shouldn’t use from a horse.
+Plus you can’t teleport between Nirn & the Shivering Isles.)
 Also make use of remote access chests, like my Talos Plaza Manor, and enjoy the great views from each location.

 This is 1.6 MB.

 • A Little More Access.
 After you get into the Imperial Palace for the Thieves’ Guild main quest, this plug-in then allows you back in there again later.
 It also adds a key for a door in Unmarked Cave, which had none.

 • Inner Depths: Oblivion 1.
 This is like my Inner Depths plug-ins for Morrowind.
 Travel to the north-west of Hermaeus Mora’s shrine, and find a new fort in that region where nothing else was.
 Once inside, you can head to 10 main new areas underground, and a special reward is waiting for you at the end, which you can make use of for the rest of your game playing.
 There are 84 new NPCs, plus Hungers and Flesh Atronachs from the Shivering Isles.
 So you will need this installed too, plus its latest official patch.